QBigTree/QBigTree/README.md

   <img src = "https://media.giphy.com/media/TEEGg4xCGy1ZVykRzI/giphy.gif" , width ="150"/>
 </div>

-### 👋 Hi there, welcome to my GitHub portfolio 👋
+### 👋 Hello there.
+This is my GitHub portfolio 👋
-My name is Nicholas Lawrence and I am a student in the bachelor program of information and communication technology at KTH Royal Institute of Technology
+My name is Nicholas Lawrence and I am a student at KTH Royal Institute of Technology studying for bachelors degree in Information and Communication technologies.

-Check out my experience and education from my LinkedIn:
+Here is my LinkedIn profile:
+#todo
  ---

-### :smile: About Me:
+### About Me:
   - 🌱 I am currently in my second year studying IT at KTH
   - 💬 I am experienced with working on projects in large teams
   - ⚡ In my free time, I like to study machine learning and algorithms